STORM: A Spatio-Temporal Factor Model Based on Dual Vector Quantized Variational Autoencoders for Financial Trading: Preliminaries

 \subsection{Factor Model}

 The factor model (e.g., Arbitrage Pricing Theory \cite{ross1976arbitrage}) is defined to study the relationship between expected asset returns and factor exposures, focusing on the cross-sectional differences in expected asset returns.

 Here, $\mathbb{E}[\cdot]$ denotes the expectation operator, and $\mathbb{E}[R_{i}^{e}]$ represents the expected excess return of asset $i$. $\beta_{i}$ is factor exposure (or factor loading) of asset $i$, and $\lambda$ is factor expected return (or factor risk premium).
 Lastly, $\alpha_{i}$ captures pricing error, reflecting any deviations from the model’s predicted returns.

+According to \cite{duan2022factorvae}, the factor model is formulated from a spatial perspective, primarily examining cross-sectional variations in expected returns across different assets, rather than capturing the temporal evolution of individual asset returns.
+Therefore, we expand it from the temporal perspective and introduce the general functional form of the latent factor model: